Stop Moss And Weeds Poking Through Concrete: 5 Proven Ways

 One of the best ways to stop moss and weeds poking through concrete is to get things right from the start.
 Cracks often form when concrete isn’t mixed or laid correctly, and those gaps are precisely where weeds and moss love to settle in.

-To avoid this, ensure you’re using the right mix and avoid pouring concrete in hot weather or near tree roots—both can increase the risk of cracking.
+To avoid this, ensure you’re using the right mix and avoid pouring concrete in hot weather or near tree roots as both can increase the risk of cracking.

 Repeated heavy loads, like parked cars or machinery, can also take their toll over time.
 But the good news is that concrete is a tough and long-lasting material when installed correctly.